Rural Community Transit Strategies

 Project summary:

-This project uses a human-centered design approach to engage a Greater Minnesota community, Wabasha, to develop a pilot for rural community transit that can be a model for similar communities across the state.
-The research will seek to build upon existing mobility assets and to answer the question of whether a shared mobility services approach to rural transit transportation in Greater Minnesota can meet people's needs at a lower cost, with more convenience, and with greater positive impacts on the local economy than current transit practices and services.
+This project involved the development of innovative sharing-economy strategies to address rural transit challenges in Greater Minnesota.
+Many transit services and transportation network companies (TNCs) like Uber and Lyft do not provide services to commuters outside metro areas, forcing most residents in Greater Minnesota to own automobiles.
+Meanwhile, many communities have school bus systems and substantial vehicle capacity that remain parked and unused much of the day.
+This project used a human-centered design approach to engage a community in Greater Minnesota with a population of less than 10,000 people to develop a pilot for rural community transit that could be a model for similar communities across the state.
+The project sought to answer the question of whether a shared mobility services approach to rural transit transportation in Greater Minnesota could meet people's needs at a lower cost, with more convenience, and with greater positive impacts on the local economy than current transit practices and services.
+This project developed a menu of strategies that uses existing community assets to promote walking, biking, car sharing, bus sharing, and car and van pooling.

 Project details: